The Virtuous Ones

-In this work of fiction, Pure Creative, an ad agency, has set its sights on rap star Markus in hopes of cinching one of the most profitable collaborations ever: turning the viral music video for his number-one song “Holy War”—in which he ventures into poor neighborhoods to make broad gestures of generosity—into an ad campaign for their most lucrative client, the telecommunications giant Telco.
+Pure Creative, the hottest new ad agency in New York City, has set its sights on rap superstar Markus in hopes of cinching one of the most profitable collaborations ever: turning his viral music video depicting acts of generosity in poor communities into an ad campaign for its most lucrative client.

-In this Swiftian, often comical narrative, Stoddard satirizes the newest and perhaps most manipulative weapon of today’s advertising industry: branded content that promotes progressive social values—and all for the “pure” and unadulterated goal of…sheer profit.
+In this Swiftian, often comical narrative, author Christopher Stoddard satirizes the ad industry’s most insidious ploy today: branded content that promotes progressive social values for the unadulterated goal of pure profit.
+Buckle up for a hilarious, unsettling look at the hollow virtue signaling behind modern marketing.

 ADDITIONAL BUYING OPTIONS